SPOTLIGHT ON: Christopher Greco

-During his career, Greco received many awards and citations from the New Rochelle Police Department including: Investigator of the Year; Corporate Crime Investigator of the Year; Police Officer of the Year; Police Commissioner’s Award; as well as the New York State Shields Hero of the Month Award and many others.
+During his career, Greco received many awards and citations from the New Rochelle Police Department including: Investigator of the Year; Corporate Crime Investigator of the Year; the Police Officer of the Year; the Police Commissioner’s Award; as well as the New York State Shields Hero of the Month Award and many others.
 He was also awarded Officer of the Month seven times.

 In the midst of all of his work, Greco also found time to get married and start a family.
 He and his wife Tracy live in New Rochelle and have two children, Christopher, 11 and Gabriella, 6.

 When Greco’s son Christopher was just a baby, he was diagnosed with autism.
 His parents enrolled him in an early intervention program soon afterward.
 However, Greco said it was an incident that happened in 2013, when Christopher was 11 that prompted him to initiate autism awareness programs and create his own charity to help other families with autistic children.